delovoyhomie/BotTg-for-answers.ton.org/README.md

 * Processes it
 * Sends it to Telegram

-Therefore, with the flask we create an app
+Therefore, with the flask we create a server
 ```bash
 app = Flask(__name__)
 ```